psychoinformatics-de/datalad-concepts/extra-docs/dump-things.md

 ## Record ID mapping methods

-A record ID mapping method is an algorithm that takes the identifier (`id`) of a data record on a `Thing`, and produces a file name (with a potential path-prefix) for the record to be stored at (or where it can be read from).
+A record ID mapping method is an algorithm that takes the identifier (`pid`) of a data record on a `Thing`, and produces a file name (with a potential path-prefix) for the record to be stored at (or where it can be read from).

 Record IDs are processed in their literal form, with no implied preprocessing or resolution before they are passed to a transformation method.